Altinity/clickhouse-regression/engines/requirements/new_replacing_merge_tree.md

 This software requirements specification covers requirements related to [ClickHouse] support for [NewReplacingMergeTree] which allows for duplicate insertions and combines the capabilities of [ReplacingMergeTree] and [CollapsingMergeTree].

+[ReplacingMergeTree] is designed to remove duplicate entries with the same sorting key value (ORDER BY table section, not PRIMARY KEY) and is suitable for clearing out duplicate data in the background in order to save space.
+However, it does not guarantee the absence of duplicates.

 ## Feature Diagram